-Homeschool mama at play: we all know we don’t do it enough.
+How do we get you, homeschool mama to play?
+Cause we all know we don’t do it enough.

-When there comes a time in motherhood where the outing to the grocery store has become down time that is our sign we need a little more time to play.
+When the grocery store has become our down time, our quiet time, this is our sign we need a little more time to play.

 Charlotte Mason said it best, “If mothers could learn to do for themselves what they do for their children, we should have happier households.
 Let the mother go out to play.”

 Let mama play too.

 It dawned on me one afternoon, as me and the kids read on the sofa, I am usually the one reading to the kids.